 Mark found his passion for antiques in his late teens, after starting a cabinet-making apprenticeship with an antiques restoration company.
 His love and fascination for tea caddies began when his college tutor brought in a small wooden caddy for a French Polishing demonstration!
 He went on to work for a dealer specialising in antique boxes where he was fortunate to learn not only all aspects of box restoration, but also the skills of buying and selling in a very unique trade.
 Following his boss’s semi-retirement in 1998, Mark founded Hampton Antiques, the name inspired by “Hamtun”, the original Anglo-Saxon name of Northampton where Mark established himself.

-Mark has been a CADA committee member for several years, and is very proud to have recently been voted onto the committee of BADA.
-He also vets for various UK antique fairs and auction houses.
+Mark has been a CADA committee member for several years, and also vets for various UK antique fairs and auction houses.